tenox7/wrp/README.md

 * Uses [chromedp](https://github.com/chromedp), thanks to [mvdan](https://github.com/mvdan) for dealing with my issues
 * Uses [go-quantize](https://github.com/ericpauley/go-quantize), thanks to [ericpauley](https://github.com/ericpauley) for developing the missing go quantizer
 * Thanks to Jason Stevens of [Fun With Virtualization](https://virtuallyfun.com/) for graciously hosting my rumblings
+* Thanks to [claunia](https://github.com/claunia/) for help with the Python/Webkit version in the past

 ## Legal Stuff
 License: Apache 2.0